sharathkumar106/locbook-react/README.md

 # LocBook - Facebook for Loactions

-A complete Location Sharer app build using MERN stack.
+### A complete Location Sharer app built using MERN stack.
 ---------------------------------------------------------------------------------------------
-Share your favourite locations with everyone and explore the world in a better way.
+### Share your favourite locations with everyone and explore the world in a better way.
 ---------------------------------------------------------------------------------------------

 # LIVE PREVIEW
 https://locbook-wm.netlify.app

-## Backend server hosted on Heroku
+### Backend server hosted on Heroku
-## Database implemented in MongoDB Atlas
+### Database implemented in MongoDB Atlas

 # Features
 1. Signup / Login